 - Press each piece into a small disc with the palm of your hand.

-- Use a rolling pin to flatten it into a thin disc (always remember to dust with flour if the dough sticks).
+- Use a rolling pin to flatten it into a thin disc (please refer to the video).
+Always remember to dust with flour if the dough sticks.

 Shape the dumplings